adarshdg4567/gigaboard-v1/journal.md

 finally sat down and measured keycap + switch + plate stack height like a responsible human being.
 redesigned the top shell *again* to stop it from bullying the switches.
 added the space bar key properly (centered it this time 💀), and made sure it didn’t point to Narnia.
-got brave and tried snapping the case together in the render—*it actually fit*.
+got brave and tried snapping the case together in the render *it actually fit*.
 the standoffs and holes now line up , and i didn’t break the timeline this time.
 might even add labels to sketches like a real CAD adult.
 3 hours in, confidence restored... for now.